 Leading to Licensure as a Marriage and Family Therapist

-The Master of Arts in Marriage and Family Therapy (MA-MFT) program is designed to provide graduate coursework to those seeking to work with couples and families as a licensed marriage and family therapist.
-The program emphasizes the development of research-supported counseling skills, while encouraging students to reflect on their personal values, and to grow in maturity.
-There will be classes offered online, but there are required on-campus classes due to state mandates.
+The Master of Arts in Marriage and Family Therapy (MAMFT) program is designed to provide graduate coursework to those seeking to work with couples and families as a licensed marriage and family therapist.
+The program emphasizes the development of research-supported clinical counseling skills, while encouraging students to reflect on their personal values, and to grow in maturity.
+This program is available both residentially and online.
+However, the online format also requires on campus residential components.

 This degree program is 60 hours of graduate coursework.
-Students must maintain a minimum GPA of 3.0, complete all courses with a grade of “C” or higher, be admitted to candidacy, and satisfactorily complete a comprehensive examination.
+Students must maintain a minimum GPA of 3.0, complete all courses with a grade of “C” or higher, and satisfactorily complete a comprehensive examination.

 *Additional Application Requirements*